 5 – Log into your new domain registrar and initiate the transfer

-Once you begin the transfer process your OLD domain name registrar should contact you to verify you do in fact want to move your domain name.
-Once you confirm you want to move your domain to a new registrar, you’ll simply pay for the transfer.
+Once you begin the transfer process your old domain name registrar may contact you to verify you do in fact want to move your domain name.
+Once you confirm you want to move your domain to a new registrar, you’ll simply pay the transfer fee.

 6 – Wait for the transfer to complete